 - To provide a forum in which physicians, residents, and medical students can present their research projects

 Original presentations are grouped into three categories: medical student projects; resident projects; and practicing physician, faculty, and fellow projects.
 The presentations judged as "best" in each of the categories are awarded a $300 cash prize.
 In addition, the presenter judged "best overall" is awarded with the Marc Connelley, MD award.
-This award, initiated in 1991, honors the memory of Academy member and past participant of Research Day, Marc Connelley, MD, who was killed while serving in the Persian Gulf War.
+This award, initiated in 1991, honors the memory of PAFP member and past participant of Research Day, Marc Connelley, MD, who was killed while serving in the Persian Gulf War.